Isaac Rice (businessman): Life and career

 As president of Electric Storage, he became aware of the attempts (despite financial difficulties) since 1896 to deliver the first modern submarines for the US Navy, which ran on electric power while underwater.
 A year after the 1897 launch of their first vessel, the Holland VI, the management of John Philip Holland and Lewis Nixon (owner of the Crescent Shipyard in New Jersey, where Holland VI was built) found it difficult to finish making the last details operable and were running out of cash.
 Isaac Rice moved in, taking over and renaming the company as the Electric Boat Company on 7 February 1899.
 After a few months of negotiations and multiple tests, the United States Navy purchased Holland VI, renamed it USS Holland, and awarded the new company a contract to build its first fleet of Plunger-class submarines.
 Also in 1899, Rice added the Electric Launch Company (Elco) to his family of companies.

-During World War I, Rice's new company (Electric Boat) and its subsidiaries (notably Elco) built 85 Navy submarines and 722 submarine chasers, along with 580 Motor Launches for the British Royal Navy (in the World War I era Electric Boat's submarines were built by subcontractors, primarily Fore River Shipbuilding in Quincy, Massachusetts).
+During World War I, Electric Boat and its subsidiaries, notably Elco, built 85 Navy submarines and 722 submarine chasers, along with 580 motor launches for the British Royal Navy (in the World War I era Electric Boat's submarines were built by subcontractors, primarily Fore River Shipbuilding in Quincy, Massachusetts).
 Electric Boat was a founding company of General Dynamics Corporation, which is the company's Cold War progeny.

 In 1902 he received from Bates College the honorary degree of LL.D.

 The books published by Rice include: "What Is Music?"
 (New York, 1875), which was supplemented by "How the Geometrical Lines Have Their Counterparts in Music" (ib.
 1880).
 The latter work was subsequently made part of the "Humboldt Library of Science."
 He also contributed a large number of articles to the Century, The Forum, of which he was a founder, and North American Review.